Today we are making a delicious main dish, using only 3 ingredients and your lovely Instant Pot.

 Be adventurous and create a party in a pot!

-To make this recipe vegetarian or vegan, you can cook with your favorite vegetarian or vegan sausage alternative and use oil and vegetable stock — don’t forget to add onions and peppers for extra flavour.
+To make this recipe vegetarian or vegan, you can cook with your favorite vegetarian or vegan sausage alternative and use oil and vegetable stock — don’t forget to add onions and peppers for extra flavor.

-I love how this recipe can cater to ANYONE!
+I love how this recipe can cater to anyone!

 The Instant Pot is a guaranteed crowd pleaser.
 It is so easy to use, and cooks up the most delicious recipes.
-If you love my Instant Pot Brats recipe, check out my other easy Instant Pot recipes on my Pinterest and Facebook.
+If you love my Instant Pot Brats recipe, check out my other easy Instant Pot recipes on Pinterest and Facebook.

 - 4 bratwurst